joakim-brannstrom/distssh/design/purpose.md

 Maybe an environment variable should be used too?
 I think ssh do that.
 It wouldn't hurt.
 It would make it possible to centrally change/control the defaul but still allow the user to override.

+# REQ-uc_fast_experience
+partof: REQ-uc_shell
+###

+The overall goal that must be fulfilled is that the program shall always be fast and succeed.
+The user **must** feel that the program can be used for any use case.
+The user should never have to really think of different use cases such as:
+ * "I think this command is lightweight so I run it normally"
+ * compared to
+ * "I know this command is heavy weight so I should use the program"

+*There should be one way that always work and it is the right way.*

+Running a command on a remote host over ssh can be slow.
+The program should implement strategies to lower the overhead.

+It is important that the edit-compile-execute cycle is kept fast and efficient.

+*Interactive shell*:
+ * The important aspect is that the program either succeed in spawning a shell on a remote host or print a *helpful* error message to the user.
+ * This implies that it shouldn't stop just because one of the remote hosts are unavailable.
+ * Or one of the remote hosts are down and because of timeouts it feels for the user as if the program stopped/hanged/failed.

+*Best Remote Host Cache*:
+ * The program should try and avoid having to login on the servers for every little command that is ran.
+   This creates unnecessary overhead.
+   The program should therefore use a local cache that is updated *when suitable*.
+   This should give the user experience that most commands are just fast.
+   That the program have "warm up" time

+# SPC-best_remote_host
+partof: REQ-uc_shell
+###

+The *best remote host* shall be calculated from the available servers.

+Pseudo code for calculating the *best remote host*:
+ * Check the 5min load on all available server.
+   Use a 2s timeout by default to make sure it doesn't affect the user too much if one server is slow.
+ * Choose at random one of the three servers with the lowest loadavg.

+## Info
+A simple way of choosing the best server is to check the load average.

+I chose the 5min average just because it is the first value when reading from `/proc/loadavg`.
+No other reason than that.

+This should probably be investigated further.

 # SPC-remote_shell_config
 partof: REQ-uc_user_ctrl_of_remote_login
 ###